May rail strikes: How is the latest train drivers’ walk-out affecting passengers?

 When are the train drivers walking out?

-Drivers belonging to the Aslef union will strike in the following pattern:
+Drivers belonging to the Aslef union are striking in the following pattern:

 Tuesday 7 May